Rapanui. There's a better way.

 Another consequence of a values based business is that things never stop improving.
 Recently we've reduced waste in our supply chain by 50% by developing cutting edge printing technology and then making this available to anyone at Teemill.
 Or by developing an internet-of-things inspired API, enabling coders to build apps that connect to an entire factory.
 Note: First we halved our waste, from that we increased our profit.

 The same values that inspired our first Organic Cotton collection drove our latest 100% recycled and recyclable plastic waste fabrics.
 And the same values gave us the idea to give young, long-term unemployed people on the Isle of Wight a chance.
-Three years later 80% of our workforce and all but one of our senior management team came through that programme - making us a social enterprise according to the people who dish out the awards.
+Three years later 80% of our workforce and all but one of our senior management team came through that programme - making us a social enterprise according to some.

 Fundamentally Different - Everywhere you look.